Indian Singaporeans: Other religions

 Established in 1912, the Central Sikh Temple was the first gurdwara in Singapore.

 Singapore's approximately 10,000 Indian Sikhs formed 3.4% of the Indian Singaporean population aged above 15 years.
 Most Sikhs in Singapore are of Indian Origin(accounting to 80-90% of Sikhs).
-There is a smaller Jain community consisting of a few thousand in population.
+There is a smaller Jain community consisting of a few thousand people.

 Among over 15% Muslim Singapore Residents, approximately 13% were Indian, with most of the remainder being Malay (82%), including some Chinese (2.2%) and other ethnicity (2.8%); Indian Muslim Singaporeans easily intermarried with Malays. predate the Islamic period (c.
 570-632 AD), or the birth of Islam.
 In reality, Indonesians and Malays came to know about Islam through the merchants of South India and not through Arab missionaries.
 Among Christian Singapore Residents, about 5.8% were Indian, with most of the remainder being Chinese (86%), including small Malay (0.4%) and other ethnicity (7.8%).
 Within the Christian community, Indians formed 10.3% of Roman Catholics (including Kristangs of part-Indian descent), and 3.9% of Non-Catholic Christians (mainly Protestants).

 Within the wider Muslim and Christian communities, Indians have established their own places of worship, where sermons, services and prayers are conducted in Indian languages.
 Consequently, there are a substantial number of 'Indian' churches, mosques and Buddhist temples in Singapore.
 For example, the Masjid Jamae, built in 1826, is the oldest Tamil mosque in Singapore, and a National Monument.
 In 1888, the Tamil Catholic community set up the Church of Our Lady of Lourdes, Singapore's oldest Tamil Catholic Church, as well as a National Monument.
 The Sakya Muni Buddha Gaya Temple is a Theravada temple, built in a mix of Chinese, Indian, Sri Lankan and Thai styles, and is quite different from most Chinese Buddhist Mahayana temples in Singapore.
 The small Indian Buddhist community (mainly Sri Lankan Sinhalese) in Singapore often frequents this temple, which is located in Little India.